tetraprod/AI/README.md

    ```

 The chatbot analyzes the tone of your messages with TextBlob and replies with tone-aware responses.
 Archetype emergence events will be printed in the chat log.

+## BrainEngine

+`BrainEngine` is a lightweight module for experimentation with higher level
+cognition.
+It exposes basic `reason`, `solve_problem` and memory management
+helpers.
+Memories are kept in a simple dictionary and a configurable limit
+prevents unbounded growth.
+All actions are logged so you can extend the engine
+with richer logic.
+While the SRE engine focuses on tone analysis and archetype
+emergence, BrainEngine can track additional knowledge or context.
+The chat GUI
+instantiates both engines so you can build on this example.